ABSTRACT

 Finally, the analysis of the body mass index (BMI) in the population under six months of age showed that a significant percentage have a normal BMI for their age (67.2%).
 The risk of being overweight (25.4%) or overweight (3.0%) are more frequent classifications in this age group (Figure 4).
 A similar situation was found with children over the age of six, where the prevalence of overweight risk corresponded to 31.9%, 9.5% to overweight and 1.5% to obesity (Figure 4).

 This nutritional problem is an issue that is inefficiently neglected by many governments.
-A sign of this neglect is the prevalence rates of malnutrition among indigenous children in Latin American countries, which tend to be higher than among non-indigenous children.21 As a result, in Guatemala, a nutritional study found that the prevalence of chronic malnutrition among children and adolescents was higher in the poorest, in turn with lower levels of education, which mostly corresponded to the indigenous population.20
+A sign of this neglect is the prevalence rates of malnutrition among indigenous children in Latin American countries, which tend to be higher than among non-indigenous children.

 In conclusion, the socio-demographic conditions of the indigenous population are determined by poverty, low education, inadequate materials for housing, and the need for drinking water, water and sewerage.
 At the same time, indicators of stunting, risk of malnutrition, overweight and obesity were identified as the main nutritional problems.